2010 Toronto mayoral election

-The 2010 Toronto mayoral election was held on October 25, 2010, to elect a mayor of the city of Toronto, Ontario, Canada.
+A mayoral election was held on October 25, 2010, to elect a mayor of the city of Toronto, Ontario, Canada.
 The mayor's seat was open for the first time since the 2003 Toronto election due to the announcement by incumbent mayor David Miller that he would not seek a third term in office.
 The nomination period for the 2010 municipal election opened on January 4, 2010, and closed on September 10, 2010.
 The result of the election was a victory for city councillor Rob Ford.
 He received 47% of the vote.